Kim Stanley Robinson: Personal life

 Robinson and his wife have two sons.
 Robinson has lived in Washington, D.C.; California; and Switzerland (during some of the 1980s).
 At times, Robinson was a stay-at-home dad.
 He later moved to Davis, California, in a cohousing community.

-Robinson has described himself as an avid backpacker, with the Sierra Nevada mountains serving as his home range and a significant influence on his worldview.
+Robinson has described himself as an avid backpacker, with the Sierra Nevada serving as his home mountain range and a significant influence on his worldview.

-Politically, Robinson identifies as a democratic socialist; in a February 2019 interview, he mentioned that he is a dues-paying member of the Democratic Socialists of America (an American political organization).
+Politically, Robinson identifies as a democratic socialist; in a February 2019 interview, he mentioned that he is a dues-paying member of the Democratic Socialists of America.
 He has also commented that libertarianism never "[made] any sense to me, nor sounds attractive as a principle."